laurakcleve/terrain-blog/content/blog/making-a-cave-tile/index.md

 The base coat is our standard mix of mod podge and the base color, a light taupe.
 About a half and half mix, but the amounts don't really matter.

+It's nearly impossible to get the paint into all of the grid marks, but that's perfectly fine because the dark wash will take care of those.

 ![base-coat](base-coat.jpg)

 Once that's dry, we add a second coat of just paint.